-Legal Consequences of Heroin Use
+Danger #5: Legal Consequences of Heroin Use

-In 1970, the “Controlled Substances Act” was passed and heroin was listed as a Schedule 1 Narcotic.
-A Schedule 1 drug is one that has no currently accepted medical use and has a high potential for abuse.
-Schedule 1 drugs carry the highest penalties of any other Schedule class, as they are considered the most dangerous.
-After the formation of the DEA in 1973 prosecution became much more vigorous for drug possession or trafficking charges, especially heroin.
+In 1970, the “Controlled Substances Act” was passed and heroin was listed as a “Schedule 1” narcotic.
+Schedule 1 substances are drugs that have no currently accepted medical use and a high potential for abuse.
+These drugs carry the highest penalties out of any other scheduled class as they are considered the most dangerous.
+After the formation of the DEA in 1973, prosecution became much more vigorous for drug possession or trafficking charges, especially heroin.

 While charges vary from state to state, the federal mandatory minimum for 1st offense heroin trafficking (100 to 999 grams) is 5 years.
-For 1st offense of 1 kilogram (1,000 grams) or more, the penalty is a minimum 10 year prison sentence.
+For 1st offense of 1 kilogram (1,000 grams) or more, the penalty is a minimum 10-year prison sentence.
 For a 1st offense simple possession (any amount of heroin) charge, the mandatory minimum is 15 days to no more than 1 year in prison, a $1,000 fine, or both.

 While treatment may be required as a consequence of heroin-related charges, it is also possible to seek treatment before legal trouble arises.
 If you are struggling with heroin addiction and don’t know what to do, look into finding help at a treatment center in Atlanta like The Summit Wellness Group.